The Extended Enterprise.

 Even a small monolithic Company may need PDM.
 The importance of PDM will vary with the complexity of their Products.
 The more complex Product, the more need of a PDM application.

-If an Enterprise is manufacturing a variety of crowbars as their line of End-Products, it is quite obvious that it does not take much to describe these Products in a PDM application.
+If an Enterprise is manufacturing a variety of crowbars as their line of End-Products, it is obvious that it does not take much to describe these Products in a PDM application.

-In the other end of the scale it is also obvious that it is very complicated to describe all the varieties of a large modern aircraft or a truck or a car and to keep track of all engineering changes occurring during the life of this product.
+In the other end of the scale it is also obvious that it is extremely complicated to describe all the varieties of a large modern aircraft or a truck or a car and to keep track of all engineering changes occurring during the life of this product.
 It is not necessary to take Boeing, Airbus, GM, Ford or Volvo as examples.
-There are plenty of international companies around the world that develop and manufacture very complex Products that definitely need a set of elaborate PDM applications to document and follow up the continuous enhancements made to their Products.
+There are plenty of international companies around the world that develop and manufacture overly complex Products that need a set of elaborate PDM applications to document and follow up the continuous enhancements made to their Products.

 Explanation of our Model Enterprise.